 FIGURE 2.
-A plot of signature versus the real part of the meridional translation, $Re(\mu)$ , coloured by volume, for a dataset of knots randomly generated by SnapPy.
-Experimentally, starting from the plot in Figure 2, we have observed that the natural slope of K is very highly correlated with $2\sigma(K)$ , where $\sigma(K)$ is the signature.
-See Figure 3 for plots of signature versus slope for knots up to 16 crossings in the Regina census [4] and for random knots generated by SnapPy [7] having 10 to 80 crossings in their SnapPy-simplified forms.
+A plot of signature versus the real part of the meridional translation, $\text{Re}(\mu)$, coloured by longitudinal translation, for a dataset of knots randomly generated by SnapPy. be directly related to natural slope, and none of these previous articles seems to provide a connection between hyperbolic geometry and signature.
+Experimentally, starting from the plot in Figure 2, we have observed that the natural slope of K is very highly correlated with $2\sigma(K)$, where $\sigma(K)$ is the signature.
+See Figure 3 for plots of signature versus slope for knots up to 16 crossings in the Regina census [5] and for random knots generated by SnapPy [8] having 10 to 80 crossings in their SnapPy-simplified forms.
 Our goal in this paper is to prove that such a surprising connection holds and to explore its consequences.
-Our first main result, which we prove in Section 4, establishes that slope(K) is approximately equal to $2\sigma(K)$ , but with an additive error that can be bounded by geometric quantities.
+Our first main result, which we prove in Section 4, establishes that slope(K) is approximately equal to $2\sigma(K)$, but with an additive error that can be bounded by geometric quantities.
 Theorem 1.1.
-There exists a constant $c_1$ such that, for any hyperbolic knot K, $$|2\sigma(K) - \operatorname{slope}(K)| \le c_1 \operatorname{vol}(K) \operatorname{inj}(K)^{-3}.$$
+There exists a constant c_1 such that, for any hyperbolic knot K, $|2\sigma(K) - \operatorname{slope}(K)| \le c_1 \operatorname{vol}(K) \operatorname{inj}(K)^{-3}.$

-Figures 4 and 5 illustrate the relationship between signature and slope in Theorem 1.1 for the knots $6_1$ and 12a52, respectively.
+Figures 4 and 5 illustrate the relationship between signature and slope in Theorem 1.1 for the knots 6_1 and 12a52, respectively.

 FIGURE 4.
-Left: The stevedore knot $6_1$ , which is a slice knot.
-Right: Its cusp torus, as provided by SnapPy [7].
+Left: The stevedore knot 6_1 , which is a slice knot.
+Right: Its cusp torus, as provided by SnapPy [8].
 The longitude is 3.9279 and the meridian is 0.7237 + 1.0160i.
 Its natural slope is 1.8267 and its signature is 0.
 Theorem 1.1 has applications in low-dimensional topology.
 On the one hand, the signature of K controls the cusp shape, which in turn has consequences for the